-Apparently, it would be impossible to have someone wrong or sin against you 490 times in one day.
+It would be impossible to have someone wrong or sin against you 490 times in one day.
 Jesus is simply saying there should be no limit to your forgiveness.

 The Lord Jesus further illustrated His answer with the parable of the unforgiving servant in Matthew 18:23-25.

-But when the servant fell down and begged his master for patience or more time to pay back, the master was moved with compassion and forgave him the debt.
+But when the servant fell and begged his master for patience or more time to pay back, the master was moved with compassion and forgave him the debt.

 What a great mercy and forgiveness he received!